1. Is willing to be told no.

 2. Asks for the order regardless.

-Believe it or not this is the number one reason salespeople fail is because they just never ask, “Can I get your signature here and here, please?”
+Believe it or not, the number one reason salespeople fail is because they just never ask, “Can I get your signature here and here, please?”
 Most salespeople believe they ask for the order more than they do and in fact never even asked the first time much less enough times.
 They are probably trying to avoid rejection, getting a no, or failure or because the discipline of asking hasn’t been developed yet.
 Many people who are unable to ask are operating under the false belief that if they are just nice to people the people will buy from them.
 Only a very small percentage of the people will buy from you without you asking, and most will only buy after you have asked five times.
 If you are unwilling to ask for the order you will only get the leftovers of those who are professionally trained to ask for an order.

 3. Listens selectively.